imagicity-stack/Elnodepay/readme2.md

    - If you want to store PDF slips, create a Firebase Storage bucket path (for example `salary-slips/`) and ensure authenticated users can upload/read their own slips according to your security rules.

 7. **Security rules checklist**
-   - Ensure Firestore rules allow accountants to read/write the salary-related collections and restrict teachers to read-only access for their own salary and attendance documents.
+   - Ensure Firestore rules allow accountants to read/write the salary-related collections and restrict staff to read-only access for their own salary and attendance documents.
    - Make sure unauthenticated users cannot access any salary data.

 8. **Environment variables**